Create mixed reality photos and videos

 Mixed reality capture uses a first-person point of view so other people can see holograms as you see them.
-For a third-person point of view, use spectator view.
-Spectator view is especially useful for demos.

 While it's fun to share videos amongst friends and colleagues, videos can also help teach other people to use an app or to communicate problems with apps and experiences.